sajjaphani/learn-java/README.md

 Added in Java 7, [Phaser is](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Phaser.html) a reusable synchronization barrier, similar in functionality to CyclicBarrier and CountDownLatch but supporting more flexible usage.

 This [example](/src/org/learnjava/concurrent/PhaserExample.java) demonstrates the use of Phaser.

+### Ordered Execution

+Supporse you have situation where the class has three methods and each needs to be executed in a separate thread.
+The methods must fe executed in the given order.
+Thread A should call first thread B should call second, and thread C should call third.

+This [example](/src/org/learnjava/concurrent/OrderedExecutionExample.java) shows how to achieve the above using Semaphores.

 ## Object Design